Somatic Nervous System Functions

 Autonomic vs Somatic Nervous System

 Unlike the somatic, the autonomic nervous system is primarily in charge of regulating unconscious activities.
 These unconscious activities go further than what the somatic system does.
 The autonomic nervous system regulates blood flow, sweating, digestion, and similar actions.
 Though they are different, the two systems work together.
 For example, a voluntary function controlled by the somatic nervous system, such as running, causes the autonomic nervous system to react by increasing heart rate and blood flow.
 The autonomic nervous system is further divided into two categories: the sympathetic and parasympathetic nervous systems.
 The sympathetic automatically reacts to stimuli such as fear and physical activity.
-Meanwhile, the parasympathetic balances its counterpart system by calming down the body after the fear or activity have subsided.
+Meanwhile, the parasympathetic balances its counterpart system by calming down the body after the fear or activity has subsided.
 With practice, control over the parasympathetic system can be learned.
 Specifically, this allows people to voluntarily control and calm some sympathetic reactions through breathing exercises.3